ISIS Dumps Thousands Of Bodies In Huge Sinkhole Near Mosul

 “It was known that whoever wanted to hide a body could drop it in this hole.”

 Jassim Omar said he personally witnessed many executions at the khasfa.
-They began shortly after the city fell to the ISIS militants, when 25 prisoners from Badush prison in Mosul were brought to the sinkhole and killed.
+They began shortly after the city fell to the ISIS militants when 25 prisoners from Badush prison in Mosul were brought to the sinkhole and killed.

 “If you want to scare someone from Mosul, just mention the khasfa.”

 According to human rights groups, when the militants took over the city they killed hundreds of inmates from the prison.
-The murdered victims were Christians, Shiites, and Yazidis; however, many Sunni detainees were freed.
+The murdered victims were Christians, Shiites, and Yazidis.
+However, many Sunni detainees were freed.

 Footage from Khasfa (Haditha, western #Iraq) after yet another failed assault by Da’ish. https://t.co/J9MkdGoGo3 pic.twitter.com/kUMlFgqNUf